 Exercise burns calories and dramatically lowers insulin levels in the blood stream.
 Insulin converts carbohydrates to cholesterol and fats and then deposits those fats into cells (including arteries).
 Thus, exercise transforms metabolism so that calories consumed are utilized more efficiently and converted less into fat.

 The bad news is that the amount of exercise needed to lose weight is 60 minutes a day for 5 days a week!
-[This can be done in more than one session a day, but the total must be 60 minutes] Moreover, the intensity must match the table above.

 So, a 50 year-old person must sustain 140 beats per minute for 60 minutes 5 days a week.
 That will hopefully reduce weight at no more than 2 lbs a week [in order to avoid triggering a “rebound” that results in regaining all the weight plus 10% more, within one year]